Sourdough Panzanella with Peaches & Burrata

 Note: Want to skip the homemade vinaigrette?
 Use a store-bought tangy, dressing like Italian dressing.

-Follow this visual and detailed guide to help you bake this sourdough panzanella recipe.
+Follow this visual and detailed guide to help you make this easy and delicious sourdough panzanella recipe.

 1. Make Sourdough Croutons